SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Teradata Corporation Of Class Action Lawsuit And Upcomin...

 If you are a shareholder who purchased or otherwise acquired Teradata securities during the Class Period, you have until August 13, 2024 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at .
-To discuss this action, contact Danielle Peyton at ... or 646-581-9980 (or 888.4-POMLAW), toll-free, Ext.
-7980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.
+To discuss this action, contact Danielle Peyton at [email protected]

 [Click here for information about joining the class action]